Creating Context Menus for Apps¶

 provided.
 Numerical values can be modified via sliders.
 Choosing between two or

-more options is enabled via checkbox-slider
+more options is enabled via checkbox-slider, alternative-selector and

-, respectively.
+robot-pose-carousel, respectively.
 Teaching the gripper-width isolated from

-the pose is obtained with gripper-control
+the pose is obtained with gripper-control.
+Components are used as follows:

 <component-name params="